-We wish to respond to the points raised by TRAI in the present Draft Tariff Order in order to suggest TRAI for further deliberation on the shortcomings of the present Draft Tariff Order and the manner in which it will affect the rights and choices of the consumers and other stakeholders.
+We wish to respond to the points raised by TRAI in the present Draft Tariff Order in order to request TRAI to further deliberate on the shortcomings of the present Draft Tariff Order and the manner in which it will affect the rights and choices of the consumers and other stakeholders.

-Our comments on Draft Tariff Order are without prejudice to the submissions and contentions of IndiaCast, including without limitation the submissions in relation to the pending/ongoing litigations.
+Our comments on Draft Tariff Order are without prejudice to the submissions and contentions made by our agent, IndiaCast Distribution Private Limited, including without limitation the submissions in relation to pending/ongoing litigations.
 We reserve our rights to modify, change and/or submit further comments to clarify our position in this regard.
-Further, our comments to the Draft Tariff Order are in addition to and not in derogation of our submissions made in our response dated March 11, 2016 that was filed by us to TRAI's consultation paper titled 'Consultation Paper on Tariff Issues related to TV Services' dated January 29, 2016.
+Further, our comments to the Draft Tariff Order are in addition to and not in derogation of the submissions made by our agent, IndiaCast Distribution Private Limited on March 11, 2016 in its response to TRAI's consultation paper titled 'Consultation Paper on Tariff Issues related to TV Services' dated January 29, 2016.
 By way of abundant caution, we state that submissions made in the said response are reiterated and may be deemed to be forming part of the present comments, and that they are not being repeated herein for the sake of brevity.